Arthur Herzog

 Arthur Herzog III (April 6, 1927 – May 26, 2010) was an American novelist, non-fiction writer, and journalist, well known for his works of science fiction and true crime books.
-He was the son of songwriter Arthur Herzog, Jr. He was married to Leslie Mandel and they did not have any children.
+He was the son of songwriter Arthur Herzog Jr. He was married to Leslie Mandel and they did not have any children.

-His novels The Swarm and Orca have been made into films.
+He wrote the 1977 novel Orca, which was adapted into the 1977 film of the same title, and his 1974 novel The Swarm was also adapted into a film in 1978.